Onshore exploration at sunset

 Overview

-Onshore petroleum Onshore petroleum exploration activity in the Territory in 2024 was largely focused on the appraisal of dry shale gas plays in the Beetaloo Sub-basin, as the Sub-basin moves towards commercial production, as well as on activities to increase production from the Amadeus Basin.
+Onshore petroleum exploration activity in the Territory in 2025 was largely focused on the appraisal of shale gas plays in the Beetaloo Sub-basin, with pilot production scheduled to commence in 2026.

 Since 2010, more than 70 exploration and production wells have been drilled onshore in the Northern Territory and exploration seismic data has been acquired in the McArthur, Amadeus, Pedirka and Georgina Basins.
 Read on for a detailed review of exploration activities in 2024.

-The Beetaloo Sub-basin is a significant depocentre of Mesoproterozoic Roper Group sedimentary rocks of the McArthur Basin that underlies the Mesozoic Carpentaria Basin in the vicinity of Dunmarra and Daly Waters, and is the Territory’s most advanced shale gas play.
+The Beetaloo Sub-basin is a significant depocentre of Mesoproterozoic Roper Group sedimentary rocks of the McArthur Basin that underlies the Mesozoic Carpentaria Basin in the vicinity of Dunmarra and Daly Waters, and is the Territory's most advanced shale gas play.
 The B-shale of the Amungee Member of the Velkerri Formation is the primary target for shale gas exploration, with demonstrated continuity of gas-rich productive shales across a vast area of the sub-basin.
-In 2024, the Beetaloo Sub-basin moved towards commercial production, including the signing of binding Gas Sales Agreements for Tamboran Resources Ltd and Empire Energy Group Ltd, to supply gas to the Northern Territory Government.
+In 2025, Tamboran Resources Corp and Beetaloo Energy Australia Ltd both progressed appraisal activities as they move towards planned pilot production in 2026.Combined 2C Contingent Ressources of shale gas across all operators in the Beetaloo currently totals 7.126 Tcf gas.

-Santos Ltd have EP161 in the eastern Beetaloo Sub-basin in joint venture with Tamboran Resources Ltd. EP161 includes the Tanumbirini-2H and Tanumbirini-3H horizontal wells, and the has an unrisked 2C Contingent Gas Resource of 1.617 Tcf gas.
-In 2024, Santos acquired a 255 km 2D seismic survey over the Jibera South and Newcastle South areas.
-In January 2025, Tamboran and Santos entered a non-binding Memorandum of Understanding to undertake technical studies relating to a potential Darwin LNG Train 2 expansion and collaborative work on Beetaloo Sub-basin midstream infrastructure.
+Santos Ltd have EP161 in the eastern Beetaloo Sub-basin in joint venture with Tamboran Resources Corp.
+EP161 includes the Mount Brown (formerly Tanumbirini)-2H and Mount Brown-3H horizontal wells, and the has a 2C Contingent Gas Resource of 1.88 Tcf gas.
+During 2025, Santos progressed preparations for a up to three 10,000-foot horizontal well program at the Jibera South and Newcastle South locations in EP 161.
+Santos plans to undertake the program in 2026 and expects to stimulate each well during the 2027 dry season.

-Empire Energy Group Ltd continued drilling and flow testing of wells in EP187 on the eastern margin of the Beetaloo Sub-basin, and have 2C Contingent Resources for EP187 of 1.467 Tcf gas.
-In November 2024, Empire Energy drilled the Carpentaria-5H (C-5H) well; this was drilled on the same pad as the Carpentaria-2H (C-2H) and Carpentaria3H (C-3H) wells, and is designed to produce gas for the Carpentaria Pilot Project.
-The well was drilled to a total depth of 5310 m in 41 days, including a 3310 m horizontal section in the target Velkerri B Shale at an average depth of about 1575 m.
-C-5H will be fracture stimulated and flow tested following the 2024–2025 wet season.
-Carpentaria project activities anticipated in 2025 include the stimulation and testing of C-5H, the construction of the Carpentaria Gas Plant and associated infield infrastructure, and the tie-in of C-2H, C-3H and C-5H wells for first gas production.
+Beetaloo Energy Australia Ltd (formerly Empire Energy Group Ltd) continued drilling and flow-testing of wells in EP187 on the eastern margin of the Beetaloo Sub-basin, and have 2C Contingent Resources of 1.467 Tcf gas within EP187.
+In November 2024, the company drilled the Carpentaria-5H (C-5H) well on the same pad as the Carpentaria-2H (C-2H) and Carpentaria-3H (C-3H) wells.
+C-5H is designed to produce gas for the Carpentaria Pilot Project.
+The well was drilled to a total depth of 5310 m in 41 days, including a 3310 m horizontal section in the target Velkerri B Shale at an average depth of about 1575 m, Carpentaria-5H achieved a peak gas flow rate of 11.2 TJ/day, the second-highest 30-day average flow rate in the basin of 7.1 TJ/day and an exit flowrate of 6.3 TJ/day, confirming a low rate of decline over the 30-day clean-up test.
+Beetaloo Energy Australia announced a Final Investment Decision for the Carpentaria Pilot Project in December 2025.
+Civil construction works for the Carpentaria Gas Plant are well advanced, with gas sales expected to start in the second half of 2026.

 McArthur Basin